chinmay-sh/satTrack-api/README.md

 # satTrack-api
 API for satellite tracking data

+This project uses anaconda for python environment.

 Installation:

-1. Create virtual env using py -m venv satenv
+1. Create environment using: conda env create -f venv.yml
-2. Start the virtual env
+2. Start the virtual env using: conda activate venv
-3. Install requirements using pip install -r requirements.txt
 4. Run the program with flask run in venv.